-Research training in the PCCM fellowship at the University of Pittsburgh and UPMC takes place primarily over the latter 18-30 months of the program though the mentor and project selection process begins in the first year.
+Research training in the PCCM fellowship at the University of Pittsburgh and UPMC takes place primarily over the latter 18-30 months of the program.
 Fellows are expected to develop a targeted research project in collaboration with his/her mentor, complete a grant writing workshop and submit an NRSA grant application, present research findings both locally and at national scientific meetings, and generate at least one first author manuscript.
-Building on early success, research fellows progress to further publication and submission of a mentored career development award (NIH K-series or equivalent).
 Throughout the process, fellows learn how to prepare and submit relevant regulatory documents including Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), and/or Investigational New Drug/Device (IND) applications.
-All research fellows complete courses in basic laboratory techniques and academic survival skills, as well as required training geared toward responsible conduct of research.
+All fellows complete courses in basic laboratory techniques and academic survival skills, as well as required training geared toward responsible conduct of research.
+Building on early success, most research fellows progress to additional publications and submission of a mentored career development award (NIH K-series or equivalent).

 Research Support Structure